Rookian/War3Stats/readme.md

 A tool for retrieving player statistics while playing on BattleNet.
+> Your are sick of writng "stats Playername" then this tool is for you!

 War3Stats sniffes TCP packets, interprets them and finds out what game statistics each player has.